jrforrest/coding-challenge/README.md

 ### Part 4 : Founders

-1. In the Company details add the ability to add a Founders to a Company.
+1. In the Company details add the ability to add a Founder to a Company.
 2. Each Founder can only belong to a single company.
 3. Founder  Fields
     * Founder Full Name